The Short Stack

 Why Most Team Systems Fall Apart

 This is additive bias at work — see The "Add More" Trap.
-We bolt on new rituals without ever auditing the foundation.
-The result is accretion without intention: a team operating system that grew like a coral reef — slowly, organically, and completely unplanned.
+Teams add new rituals without ever removing the ones that stopped working.
+The result is layers without intention: a team operating system that grew slowly, organically, and completely unplanned.

 When you are building something new, or transforming something that already exists, this is fatal.
 Ambiguity is already working against you.
 The last thing you need is a meeting structure that adds noise instead of cutting through it.